theblock-dev/NFT-Bot-Game/README.md

 # NFT-Bot-Game
-Sam's NFT Bot Game...Mint, Breed new Bots by mising 2 Bots...
+Sam's NFT Bot Game...Mint, Breed new Bots by mixing 2 Bots...

 Admin can mint new Bots....Players can buy these bots, they also can breed new BOTs by combining 2 existing bots, the new BOT will have difference characteristics.